PoesRaven/mcafee-epo-tools/README.md

 ## ens_ep.py
 ens_ep.py is used to dynamically add an Expert Rule to an Exploit Prevention policy of your choosing.
-This is not a capability of the McAfee ePO.
+This is not a capability of the McAfee ePO API.
 Therefore, this script uses Selenium web scraping to achieve this task.

 usage: `ens_ep.py [-h] --epo EPO --user USER --password PASSWORD --policy
                  POLICY --name NAME [--sev {1,2,3,4}]